 The parasite has a life cycle similar to the well-known parasite which causes Ich.
 The single-celled parasite’s life cycle is divided into three major phases.

-- First phase of its life is as a tomont.
+- The first phase of its life is as a tomont.
 It has a protective capsule, making it less susceptible to treatment.
 The parasite rests at the water’s floor and divides into 256 tomites!
 This may take 3 to 6 days.
 Once replication is complete, the tomonts will burst and release hundreds of dinospores into the water.

 - Finally, the adolescent tomite finds and enters the slime coat of a host fish.
 This is the trophont phase which we can see.
 The crust formed around the parasite has a gold sheen that is actually the reaction of the fish’s body as it tries to isolate the parasite.
-Unfortunately, this makes the parasite less susceptible to medication at this phase.
+Unfortunately, this makes the parasite less susceptible to the medication at this phase.
 The parasite under it is dissolving and consuming the fish’s cells.
 It needs only three to six days to reach full maturity before detaching to become a tomont once more.

 What are the signs and symptoms of Velvet Disease?